ROCK IDOLS – DARTMOOR’S EXTRAORDINARY TORS

 Wyl Menmuir is a Booker-longlisted novelist and author of The Heart of the Woods, and The Draw of the Sea.
 His new book, The Spirit of Stone, will be published in 2026.

-Alex Murdin is an artist who draws to correct human and non-human worlds.
+Alex Murdin is an artist who draws to connect human and non-human worlds.
 Rock Idols is his first book.

 Sophie Pierce is the author of The Green Hill, a memoir about love, loss and the Devon landscape, as well as five wild swimming guides.